Closest Thing to Steroids: Top 5 Alternatives

-Although exogenous HGH causes temporary declines in endogenous (natural) HGH levels, these typically recover in a matter of days post-cycle.
+Although exogenous HGH causes temporary declines in endogenous (natural) HGH levels, we have seen these recover in a matter of days post-cycle.

-In contrast, damage to the HPTA from a steroid cycle can cause low endogenous testosterone levels for several weeks or months following.
+In contrast, we commonly observe damage to the HPTA from a steroid cycle causing low endogenous testosterone levels for several weeks or months after.

-HGH may also be carcinogenic, with Dr. Thomas O’Connor observing the following cancers transpire in patients that had regularly cycled growth hormone:
+HGH may also be carcinogenic (5), with Dr. Thomas O’Connor observing the following cancers transpire in patients that had regularly cycled GH:

 - Esophageal cancers